SAP/spartacus-docs/_pages/dev/context.md

 #### Values

 `values` will take a list of potential values that can be used by the application.
-The purpose of having a list is to allow for the ability to switch between values when required.
+This property provides the capability of switching between values when required.

 In the case above, the languages available are `en (English), de (German), ja (Japanese), and zh (Chinese)`.